Webhooks

-Frontegg allows developers to subscribe to webhooks to trigger automation workflows based on actions occurring in Frontegg's servers.
+Frontegg webhooks enable you to trigger automation workflows upon actions occuring in Frontegg's servers.

-- Send marketing email to the user upon first login
+• Sending a marketing email to users upon first login.

 Configuring and Subscribing to Webhooks